Transitional Care-Swing Bed

 Continuum of Care

-Upon discharge, outpatient rehabilitative care can be provided at either of Stoughton Hospital’s two Rehab and Sports Medicine Clinics in Stoughton or Oregon.
-For those needing additional home care upon discharge, Stoughton Hospital’s Home Health services are available.
+Upon discharge, outpatient rehabilitative care can be provided at either of Stoughton Health’s two Rehabilitation and Sports Medicine Clinics in Stoughton or Oregon.
+For those needing additional home care upon discharge, Stoughton Health’s Home Health services are available.

-For more information about Stoughton Hospital’s Transitional Care-Swing Bed or to refer a patient, please call (608) 873-2217.
+For more information about Stoughton Health’s Transitional Care-Swing Bed or to refer a patient, please call (608) 873-2217.